davidchambers/transcribe/README.md

     --url 'https://github.com/plaid/sanctuary/blob/v0.4.0/{filename}#L{line}'

-Avoid pointing to a moving target: include a tag name or commit hash rather than a branch name such as `master`.
+Avoid pointing to a moving target: include a tag name or commit hash rather than a branch name such as `main`.

 The __`--heading-level`__ option specifies the heading level, an integer in range \[1, 6\].
 The default value is `3`, which corresponds to an `<h3>`